-Longer term projects can be initiated now, but require more work to determine project feasibility, including costs, return on investment and funding partner potential:
+Longer term projects can be initiated now, but require more work to determine project feasibility, including costs, return on investment and funding partner potential :

 - Building weatherization should be carefully evaluated by professionals to prioritize the most cost effective methods for improving each buildings energy efficiency and comfort for those that use these buildings.
-Portfolio Manager will help determine which buildings deserve a new look. - Explore purchasing the municipal street lighting system from PPL and develop a conversion schedule to LED lighting. (see appendix for more detailed description of this issue) - Installing solar hot water systems on city facilities that need large quantities of heated water could give long term energy savings.
-Each facility would have a separate system designed for it, and would need a separate evaluation of the cost and benefits.
-City facilities that should have a new look or initial evaluation include the Community Swimming Pool at Albany HS, Swanson Fitness Center/Wading Pool and the Senior Center. - Use white materials on future roof upgrades on city buildings. (see appendix for more detailed description) - Explore opportunities to install additional micro turbines where energy can be captured and transferred to the power grid, such as sewer outfalls and water tanks. - Work with the Parks and Recreation department to meet its sustainability goals to conserve natural resources.
-Some of these goals include replacing inefficient infrastructure, adopting a native/drought tolerant plant policy, recycling in parks, updating the Urban Forestry Management plan with new tree inventories and canopy cover benefits, develop a Natural Areas Resource Management Plan, and further develop composting sites.
+Portfolio Manager helps determine which buildings deserve a new look. - Explore purchasing the municipal street lighting system from PPL and develop a conversion schedule to LED lighting. (see appendix for more detailed description of this issue) - Installing solar hot water systems and boiler upgrade at the City Pool.
+Since the City Pool is only used during warmer weather, a more simple heating system would be adequate for the facility. - Use white materials on future roof upgrades on city buildings. (see appendix for more detailed description)

+- Continue upgrading of water and sewer pumping system, replacing aging, inefficient pumps and evaluate design options in new sewer system renovation. (see appendix for a detailed discussion) - Explore opportunities to install additional micro turbines where energy can be captured and transferred to the power grid, such as sewer outfalls and water tanks.